adaltas/node-csv-docs/src/documents/parse/index.html.md

 ## Parser options

 *   `auto_parse` (boolean|function)
+    Deprecated, alias of "cast".
+*   `auto_parse_date` (boolean|function)
+    Deprecated, alias of "cast_date".
+*   `cast` (boolean|function)
     If true, the parser will attempt to convert input string to native types.
-If a function, receive the value as argument and return a new value.
+If a function, receive the value as first argument, a context as second argument and return a new value.
+The context contains the following
+    properties: quoting, count, index and column.
-*   `auto_parse_date` (boolean|function)
+*   `cast_date` (boolean|function)
     If true, the parser will attempt to convert input string to dates.
 If a function, receive the value as argument and return a new value.
 It requires the "auto_parse" option.
 Be careful, it relies on `Date.parse`.